Dunkin’ Boston Kreme Donut

 • 20 calories from protein

-The 39 grams of carbohydrates contribute the highest proportion (about 56%) of total calories.
-Dietary fat make up about 37% of total calories and the remaining 7% is from protein.
+Total carbohydrates contribute the highest proportion (56%) of total calories.
+Dietary fats make up about 37% of total calories, and the remaining 7% is from protein.

 Dunkin’ Boston Kreme